Pharmacy Board of Australia - 2024/25 annual summary

 Review of registration standards and guidelines

-Public consultation on the review of the Guidelines on compounding of medicines was completed and the Board analysed stakeholder feedback to inform revised guidance.
-The guidelines will apply to pharmacists to support safe compounding of medicines that meet the unique needs of patients.
+The Guidelines on compounding of medicines were published after wide-ranging consultation.
+The guidelines, which took effect from 1 October, apply to pharmacists and support safe compounding of medicines that meet the unique needs of patients.

 • Guidelines for dispensing of medicines